mjf1406/ozobot-maze/README.md

 2024/10/29

+- algo: color code padding is now integrated into placeColorCodes.
+This makes it better for staying within Ozobot constraints.
 - fixed: printed output now does not cut off row labels in A3 page size
 - fixed: adjusted alignment of row and column labels, cell coordinates, and padding on A3 to fix formatting issues when printing